-The time limit for remittances of withholding tax deductions is 30 days to the designated banks in case of the tax payable to the Federal Inland Revenue Service, or where however, the tax payable to States Internal Revenue Service.
+The time limit for remittances the tax deductions is 30 days to the designated banks in case of the tax payable to the Federal Inland Revenue Service, or where however, the tax payable to States Internal Revenue Service.

 A receipt shall be issued to the person who suffered the deduction to cover the amount deducted.

-Any agent of deductions or withholding tax shall submit a schedule reflecting details of deductions to the relevant tax authority.
+Any agent of deductions shall submit a schedule reflecting details of deductions to the relevant tax authority.